devfest-berlin/2016.devfest-berlin.de/_posts/2016-11-01-devfest-cfp-cfv.markdown

 then please head over to our [Call for Participation](https://www.papercall.io/devfest-berlin-2016).

-If you are on the other hand not the talking type, but want to support us with more manual labor, please consider filling out our [Call for Volunteers](http://bit.ly/devfest-berlin-volunteers).
+If you are not the talking type, you can help out by signing up as volunteer.
+Check out the [Call for Volunteers](http://bit.ly/devfest-berlin-volunteers).

 See you in November.